Make an impact on students and schools by seeking a teaching job in Phoenix, a city that’s home to a diverse and thriving community.

 Corps Member Eligibility

-In order to be considered for a position with TFA, you must have a bachelor’s degree with a minimum cumulative GPA of 2.50 and either have U.S. citizenship, national/legal resident status, or be a DACA recipient or EAD holder.
+To be considered for a position with TFA, you must have a bachelor’s degree with a minimum cumulative GPA of 2.50 and either have U.S. citizenship, national/legal resident status or be a DACA recipient or EAD holder.
 You are not required to have a background in education.

-In addition to these eligibility requirements, we seek people have a deep belief in the potential of every child, a strong record of achievement, and perseverance in the face of challenges, among other key values and experiences.
+In addition to these eligibility requirements, we seek people who have a deep belief in the potential of every child, a strong record of achievement, and perseverance in the face of challenges, among other key values and experiences.
 Read more about the characteristics of strong corps members.

 Redefine Your Career

-Working in Phoenix
+Teaching in Phoenix

-As a corps member, you will be required to complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
+As a corps member, you must complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
 Learn more about earning your teaching license and getting hired at a school.

 Salary

 You’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.
+You’ll be paid the same as other beginning teachers working for the same employer.
+Salaries for new teachers in Phoenix range between $37,000 and $52,000, depending on the subject and grade level you teach.

 Benefits

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
-Read more on salary, benefits and cost of living in Phoenix.
+Read more on salary, benefits, and cost of living in Phoenix.

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.